adjavon/haunted_attributions/README.md

 Create a conda environment and install packages:
 ```
 conda create -n haunted pytorch torchvision -c pytorch
+conda activate haunted
 pip install -r requirements.txt
 ```

-And make a directory for the data:
+And make a directory for the data and models:
 ```
 mkdir data
+mkdir models
 ```

 ### The data